 Retrofit with Kotlin Flow

-I am Amit Shekhar, Co-Founder @ Outcome School, I have taught and mentored many developers, and their efforts landed them high-paying tech jobs, helped many tech companies in solving their unique problems, and created many open-source libraries being used by top companies.
+I am Amit Shekhar, Founder @ Outcome School, I have taught and mentored many developers, and their efforts landed them high-paying tech jobs, helped many tech companies in solving their unique problems, and created many open-source libraries being used by top companies.
 I am passionate about sharing knowledge through open-source, blogs, and videos.

-Join Outcome School and get high paying tech job: Outcome School
+Join Outcome School and get high paying tech job:

 In this blog, we will learn how to use Retrofit with Kotlin Flow in Android.
 We will learn to write the code inside the ViewModel with Kotlin Flow that follows a basic MVVM Architecture.